Traditional Irish Name

 Ballyegnybeg was traditionally held by the Norman family of De Wale/Vale or Wall.

 It is a 15th century tower house.
 Described in 1840 as it stands at present: ‘The ruins are of rectangular form.
 The walls, about 25 feet high, are standing and perfect …’1

-Interesting architectural features: its original state Ballyegnybeg stood four or five storeys high.
+In its original state Ballyegnybeg (like Ballinoe Castle) stood four or five storeys high.
 It is a now a low truncated tower, cut down to a couple of storeys.
-The various slit windows in the castle are also noteworthy.
+Some architectural features of interest remain, including the various slit windows.

 |1452:||Ballyegnybeg recorded as part of the earl of Desmond’s property.|